Skip to main content

 • executeCustomInstructionDevelopment

 The createFundPersonalAccount function creates a new PersonalAccount for the user.
-It accepts as its argument a string _xrplAddress, which represents and address on XRPL.
+It accepts as its argument a string _xrplAddress, which represents an address on XRPL.
 The string is then concatenated with the msg.sender value; the PersonalAccount is created for this address.

 Thus, a developer can create multiple XRPL "addresses".
 This allows them to more easily test the interactions between different personal accounts.
-The "address" is combined with their Flare address, so that they can give meaningful names to their "addresses" without a danger of multiple developers' addresses crashing.
+The "address" is combined with their Flare address, so that they can give meaningful names to their "addresses" without the danger of multiple developers' addresses crashing.

 The createFundPersonalAccount function is a payable function.
-And funds sent with the transaction are deposited to the newly created personal account.
+And funds sent with the transaction are deposited into the newly created personal account.
 That way, the personal account can interact with payable functions from the get-go.

 The executeCustomInstructionDevelopment function sidesteps the XRP transaction and the FDC Payment verification process.
 It allows developers to send an array of custom instructions to the MasterAccountController contract directly.

-The two parameters this function takes are the _xrplAddress string, and an array of IMasterAccountController.CustomInstruction structs.
+The two parameters this function takes are the _xrplAddress string and an array of IMasterAccountController.CustomInstruction structs.
 It first concatenates the input string with the msg.sender value, the same way the createFundPersonalAccount function does.
 Then, it retrieves the PersonalAccount representing that address, and calls its custom function with the array of custom instructions it received as input.

 A simple example

 We will now use the Flare Smart Accounts CLI to interact with a simple contract.
 The contract Foo has a single payable function bar.
-The bar function accepts a uint256 value as input, and add the fee paid with the transaction to a mapping.
+The bar function accepts a uint256 value as input, and adds the fee paid with the transaction to a mapping.

 // SPDX-License-Identifier: MIT